top of page

 Dr. Scharp’s 2016 research focuses on the development of and reasons for familial estrangement.
 She found the reasons for estrangement are often complex.
 Multiple stressors as multi-generational sexual, physical and emotional abuse, denial of this abuse, divorce, addictions, mental illness, family secrets and critical parenting create a long history of corrosive and negative personal interactions that often culminate in estrangement.

-These results add up to literally millions of people estranged from their families.
+Taken together, these results represent literally millions of people estranged from their families.

-And what are the holidays for these people?
+For them, what are the holidays for these people?
+They are not about celebration.
 They are about being left out.
 They’re about missing loved ones who have let them down or abused them, or faded away with a divorce.

 So, be mindful there are lots of people who have families that are broken apart by sexual abuse.
 And the estrangement that people experience for not having a well organized family is very painful.

-If you don’t believe me, read some of these real like stories from The Loneliness Project on BuzzFeed.
+It's hard to believe, but read some of these real life stories collected by The Loneliness Project on BuzzFeed.
 These are the stories of real America.
 These are real stories, from people whose families are changed from divorce, drug abuse, illness, death, or whole families were abusive physically or emotionally.
 Or these people are just different ..being gay, non binary or even one the “wrong” end of the political spectrum is just not acceptable and they’ve been shunned from their families.

 References